cosmos/ibc-go/docs/migrations/v5-to-v6.md

 }
 ```

-Set the upgrade handler in `app.go`:
+2. Set the upgrade handler in `app.go`.
+The `moduleName` parameter refers to the authentication module's `ScopedKeeper` name.
+This is the name provided upon instantiation in `app.go` via the `x/capability` keeper `ScopeToModule(moduleName string)` method.
+[See here for an example in `simapp`](https://github.com/cosmos/ibc-go/blob/main/testing/simapp/app.go#L309).

 ```go
 app.UpgradeKeeper.SetUpgradeHandler(